(1) Dear Alice,

 Along with the physical conditions that may be potential culprits, there are also psychological causes for oversleeping.
 As you mentioned, Any suggestions?, depression can be related to oversleeping.
 Other underlying psychological causes include stress and anxiety, which are common experiences when having to meet deadlines, take final exams, or deal with unplanned life events or emergencies (among other day-to-day stressors).
 In fact, research has found that college students who experience greater degrees of fatigue and stress tend to report worse sleep quality.
 It might be helpful to chat with a mental health provider to determine a cause and brainstorm possible solutions if you think that your sleepiness could be related to a psychological cause.

 So, what can you do to help with oversleeping?
 If the amount of time you're sleeping actually causes you to walk around rubbing your eyes and feel more tired, it may be a good idea to cut back on your z’s.
 It’s possible that cutting back on sleep and rising earlier in the morning will help you be more productive and better manage your work, school, or social life.
-Both of you mentioned not being able to get up in the mornings when you need to; you can find some do-it-yourself strategies for getting up and out of bed in the morning again by checking out Snoozing and losing in the Go Ask Alice! archives.
-Additionally, to help improve your sleep quality and regulate your sleep patterns, consider these simple sleep tips:
+To help improve your sleep quality and regulate your sleep patterns, consider these simple sleep tips:

 - Try to go to bed and get up at the same time every day.
 If you need to, change the time you go to bed to make sure you get enough sleep.
 If you find yourself tossing and turning for a while, consider getting up and doing something relaxing until you feel tired enough to go back to bed.

 - Sleep in a cool, dark, and quiet room.
 To create a sleep environment that suits you, consider using room-darkening shades, earplugs, a white noise machine, or a fan.